 Token-based models in computer vision are rapidly evolving.
-From Vision Transformers \cite{dosovitskiy2020image} to MLP-Mixers \cite{tolstikhin2021mixer} and hybrid-architectures \cite{peng2021conformer, wu2021cvt}, intriguing concepts are being introduced and tested on tasks including classification \cite{dosovitskiy2020image, touvron2021deit, liu2021swin}, detection \cite{zhu2020deformable, carion2020end, dai2021up} and segmentation \cite{xie2021segformer, duke2021sstvos}, to name a few.
+From Vision Transformers \cite{dosovitskiy2020image} to MLP-Mixers \cite{tolstikhin2021mixer} and hybrid-architectures \cite{peng2021conformer,wu2021cvt}, intriguing concepts are being introduced and tested on tasks including classification \cite{dosovitskiy2020image,touvron2021deit,liu2021swin}, detection \cite{zhu2020deformable,dai2021up} and segmentation \cite{xie2021segformer,duke2021sstvos}, to name a few.
 All such models can be framed with two main components: (1) \textit{Tokenization}, which converts image patches into tokens, and (2) \textit{Mixing} (attention-based as in Multi-head Self Attention (MHSA), MLP-based or convolution-based), which shares information within and among tokens.
 In general, during tokenization, an image patch is directly mapped into a token, not preserving the spatial structure within a token.
-After this mapping, most of the architectures focus on pairwise relations or global patterns among the tokens, without capturing local spatial structure \textit{within} tokens.
+After this mapping, models usually focus on global patterns among tokens, without capturing local spatial structure \textit{within} tokens.

 Structure is an important cue in visual data.
 In images, 2D spatial structure preserves geometry and object-part relationships.
 Simply put, structure gives meaning to visual data in human perspective.
 However, in machine perspective, if a jumbled set of image patches are tokenized and processed through a token-based model, it can give the same classification performance (as it is a set operator), even though the input is really meaningless to a human \cite{naseer2021intriguing}.
 This is in fact a drawback of token-based models (eg: can be prone to such an adversarial attack), which could be addressed by structure-aware modeling.
 Not only the structure among tokens, but also the structure within tokens is equally-important which is often discarded during tokenization.
-It is particularly beneficial to maintain the structure within tokens for fine-grained prediction tasks such as segmentation or detection.
+It is particularly beneficial to maintain the structure within tokens for fine-grained prediction tasks such as segmentation.